asfpp/asfpp/interpreter/interpreter/README.md

 -o outputfile is optional

-The commands above produces the XML Attack Configuration File (aka ACF) for ASF++, according to the ASL description in the input file.
+The commands above produces the XML Attack Configuration File (aka ACF) for ASF++, according to the ADL description in the input file.
 Only the input file is mandatory.
 If the user does not specify the output filename, the interpreter will use the default filename 'file_input.xml'.